lucasphilipp1/3D-Electron-Microscopy-of-Dinoflagellate-Chromosomes-Across-Many-Species/README.md

 ### project_ROI_front_and_save.m

 Description: Used to extract surface ridge angles from dinoflagellate chromosomes.
-Input is output from CropAndRotateAndExportChromosomes.py.
+Input here is output from CropAndRotateAndExportChromosomes.py.
 Projects 3D binary ROI onto a middle bisecting plane parallel to the z-axis.
 Front hemi-volume is projected inwards onto the middle plane and saved as an image (Fig. 3 a).

 ### project_ROI_back_and_save.m